-We’ve been saturated with news for months about the high-profile races for the White House, the Senate and others.
-But often it’s the measures further down the ballot that open doors for truly meaningful change.
+While we’ve been saturated with news for months about the high-profile races for the White House, the Senate and others, it’s the measures further down the ballot that open doors for truly meaningful change.
 Elected officials and candidates are rarely at the forefront of revolutionary policies.
 But when the people use their collective voice to support important new ideas, we drive progress, and our elected leaders are pushed to evolve.

 So don’t stop at the top!
 Here are some important state and local ballot initiatives that Dr. Bronner’s is supporting that make voting all the way down your ballot critical this year: